I’ll say it again, just in case anyone missed it in the title… Cannabis is Non-Addictive, Period!

 I quit taking the depakote after 5 days… the wife prefers a husband, not a 2-D carboard simulation of one.
 I basically sat up in bed each day, ate and sat around and then went back to bed… very 2-dimensional existence.

-What Cannabis Addiction Have I Seen Since Then???
+What Cannabis ‘Addiction’ Have I Seen Since Then???

 In the last 5 years I’ve run in to a huge number of people that would be considered ‘addicts’ by the medical and rehabilitation professionals.
 I have yet to come across someone who didn’t have issues cannabis relieved… that was still ‘addicted’ to cannabis.
 That type of condition just doesn’t seem to exist.

 Take away the issues that cause someone to be regarded as a ‘cannabis addict’ and their cannabis use will drastically decline to normal ‘recreational’ levels.
 I’ve watched it over and over and over.
 There really is no cannabis addiction.